-STAFF: ROB BARTOLI, INTERIM EXECUTIVE OFFICER • TIM FOX, LEGAL COUNSEL• ANGELA MONTES, CLERK
+STAFF: ROB BARTOLI, EXECUTIVE OFFICER .
+SOFIA RECALDE, MANAGEMENT ANALYST .
+TIM FOX, LEGAL COUNSEL.

+ANGELA MONTES, CLERK

 The boundaries of the Westborough Water District (WWD) overlap with the City of South San Francisco.
 The City provides sewer service to residents in the City, with the exception of WWD.
-WWD has a Sphere of Influence designation of "status quo", which has been maintained since 1987.
+WWD has a SOI designation of "status quo", which has been maintained since 1987.
 This SOI designation anticipates no change in the district's boundaries or organization.
 No proposal for reorganization has been summitted by the District, the City of South San Francisco, or other affected party in the 35 years since that SOI designation was reaffirmed.